Brodie Croyle: College career

-Despite the knee injury, Croyle received interest from members the Southeastern Conference and the Atlantic Coast Conference, including Louisiana State and Florida State.
+Despite the knee injury, Croyle received interest from members of the Southeastern Conference and the Atlantic Coast Conference, including Louisiana State and Florida State.
 Croyle showed interest in playing for Florida State due in part because of the team's offensive coordinator, Mark Richt.
 Croyle initially showed little interest in playing for Alabama after their head coach, Mike DuBose had recently been fired, but once Richt took the head coaching job with the Georgia Bulldogs, Croyle followed in his father's footsteps.
 On the night before he was to announce his college decision to play for Florida State, Croyle announced that he would instead play for the Alabama Crimson Tide.
-The Crimson Tide were not fazed by Croyle’s rather serious ligament tear, for they felt he would heal well enough that his talent still warranted a spot on the roster.
+The Crimson Tide were not fazed by Croyle's rather serious ligament tear, for they felt he would heal well enough that his talent still warranted a spot on the roster.
 Croyle graduated early from high school and enrolled at the University of Alabama in January 2001.
 After red-shirting his freshman year at Alabama, Croyle earned a spot as the top backup in his second season behind senior starter Tyler Watts.
 Croyle's coaches voted for him as the Ozzie Newsome Most Improved Freshman after starting two games in 2002.
 After the 2002 season, Alabama head coach Dennis Franchione resigned to take the same position at Texas A&M. Washington State head coach Mike Price was hired to replace Franchione in January 2003.

 Coach Price mentored Croyle throughout the 2003 spring drills and practice but was dismissed from the head coach position in May 2003 for his conduct off the field.
 Soon after, Mike Shula, quarterback coach for the Miami Dolphins and former quarterback of the Crimson Tide, was named head coach at Alabama.
 Croyle, now with his third head coach in as many years, had only a few weeks to prepare and practice under coach Shula's system.
 Despite starting all 11 games in 2003 as a sophomore, Croyle suffered a separated shoulder before half time of the fifth game.
 Croyle would start the next game against Georgia only to re-aggravate the injury, but still only sat out one game that season, and did not reveal to the public he had suffered from two cracked ribs.
 The Crimson Tide's 2003 season ended with a record of 4–9.